hchelo/ROS2_Service/README.md

 Open a new terminal and source, in this case: esp32_ws/src/

 create:
-- ros2 pkg create --build-type ament_python py_srvcli --dependencies rclpy example_interfaces
+- ros2 pkg create --build-type ament_python py_srvcliESP --dependencies rclpy example_interfaces

 # 2 Write the service node